Minor Learning from Big Data

 - Minor code

 Every day, millions of consumers make online purchases and voice their opinions in product-review websites, blogs and chat rooms.
-They spontaneously produce massive amounts of user-generated data (also called user-generated content, or UGC), most of which is textual and freely available for downloading and analysis.
+They spontaneously produce massive amounts of user-generated data (UGC), most of which is textual and freely available for downloading and analysis.
 In this big-data era you can quickly collect large amounts of rich, valuable, and reliable data on consumers.
 All you need is the right set of tools and the proper training to know how to use them.

 However, the wealth of UGC data is so large that it can be hard to know how to track the correct information, and how to separate noise from data.
 To make this more difficult, UGC data is often unstructured and textual.
 Do you know how to analyze this?
 How do you go from consumer textual information to marketing decisions?

 The massive adoption of Internet by virtually everyone also made it easy to run large-scale online experiments to identify the best ways to communicate and interact with consumers.
 These online test/control experiments are often called “A/B tests” because consumers are randomly assigned to a test group (exposed to one of the treatments of interest such as an innovative website design) or to a control group, exposed to a baseline condition such as a traditional website design.
 The comparison provides information on which condition is the most effective in terms of sales, click-through or another metric of interest.
 Firms run thousands of such online experiments every day to find out the most effective banners, website design, emails, promotions and even product recommendations.